-EPSL benefits are paid at 100% of the employee's daily assigned hours for staff who are following a federal, state, or local quarantine or stay-at-home order; or are quarantined by a health care provider; or have COVID-19 symptoms and are seeking a diagnosis.
-Paid leave under EPSL is in addition to any other paid leave benefits provided by the District and supersedes other leave forms available for use to employees for specified reasons.
+SPSL benefits are paid at 100% of the employee's daily assigned hours for staff who are subject to a federal, state, or local quarantine or isolation order related to COVID-19; or has been advised by a health care provider to quarantine due to COVID-19; or have COVID-19 symptoms and are seeking a diagnosis; or is attending a COVID-19 vaccine appointment; or cannot work or telework due to vaccine-related symptoms.
+Paid leave under the 2021 COVID-19 SPSL Act is in addition to any other paid leave benefits provided by the District and supersedes other leave forms available for use to employees for specified reasons.